Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate_2.rst

     python main.py fit --lr_scheduler=ReduceLROnPlateau --lr_scheduler.monitor=epoch

-Furthermore, any custom subclass of ``torch.optim.lr_scheduler._LRScheduler`` can be used as learning rate scheduler:
+Furthermore, any custom subclass of ``torch.optim.lr_scheduler.LRScheduler`` can be used as learning rate scheduler:

 .. code:: python